-Having a structured day also gives us more time for the admin that we often don’t get chance to complete, such as updating customer lists, customer information, cleansing data and anything in between that will help prepare for the recovery.
+Having a structured day also gives us more time for the admin that we often don’t get a chance to complete, such as updating customer lists, customer information, cleansing data, and anything in between that will help prepare for the recovery.

 Using sales-i, it’s quick and easy to locate and analyze your customers’ health and information within a few clicks.
-This data includes spending patterns, what they’re buying what they are not, how often and whether their spend is falling.
-With this, you can also extract new sales opportunities and gives you a reason to touch base and build those relationships.
+This data includes spending patterns, what they’re buying, what they are not, how often, and whether their spending is falling.
+With this, you can also extract new sales opportunities, and gives you a reason to touch base and build those relationships.

 The Snapshot reporting functionality within sales-i will help to structure your day, as it runs a detailed review of your customer accounts by analyzing their behavior over the last two years, and with this information, you can get a head start and determine who to contact and what to say – structuring your day and time for high risk or opportunity customers.
 For more information on the sales-i Snapshot reports, click here.